uclapi/uclapi/README.md

 This will walk you through setting yourself up a local development environment.
 This is different to if you want to deploy this into production, but luckily we have an internal set of installation scripts for this.
 Therefore, this guide will not walk you through, for example, getting Gunicorn or Nginx running.
 This is for simply getting an environment up that can be used to develop the API.
 Testing with Nginx and Gunicorn is done in staging prior to a production deployment.

 ### Requirements
 We only support development under Linux. macOS is unofficially supported, and we have some instructions below on how to get the Oracle Instant Client working on macOS.
-All Windows developers can and should use Bash on Ubuntu on Windows under Windows 10 (Creators Update) for testing, as the environment is Ubuntu 16.04.2 LTS; this is exactly the distribution and version of Linux that we use on both our Staging and Production web servers.
+All Windows developers can and should use Bash on Ubuntu on Windows under Windows 10 for testing, as the environment is Ubuntu 18.04.1 LTS; this is exactly the distribution and version of Linux that we use on both our Staging and Production web servers.
+Make sure you are installing Ubuntu (This defaults to the most recent LTS release) or Ubuntu 18.04 from the window store, although you should have no issues with the 16.04 version we cannot guarantee this.

 Note that since the Creators Update (which includes 16.04.2; if you have not upgraded from Ubuntu 14 then there are tutorials online to do this) we have experienced zero issues building and running under Bash on Ubuntu on Windows.